 The first sale doctrine is limited and can be applied to a certain copy.
 No rights are provided regarding the original work.
 The Copyright Act of 1976 exception aside, the proprietor is not allowed to publish or reproduce without an author’s permission.

 One example of the first sale doctrine is a person who owns a book of copyrighted artwork cannot detach the prints and frame or sell them.

 It only pertains to the owner of the product, not the person who has the property without ownership.
-A video store that legally purchased a copy of a movie, for instance, may lend the copy of the movie to a customer.
-The customer, by law, is not allowed to lend that copy to someone else since the store has the only rights to lend it.
+A video store that legally purchased a copy of a movie, for instance, may lend a copy of the movie to a customer.
+The customer, by law, is not allowed to lend that copy to someone else since the store has the only right to lend it.